When you are diagnosed with cancer, you need to develop a practical plan to deal with the disease, including paying close attention to what you eat.

-One of the side effects of cancer treatment is that you may suffer from a loss of appetite.
+One of the side effects of cancer treatment is that you may have a loss of appetite.
 On the days when you feel hungry, make sure to load up on high-protein foods, such as lean meats (chicken, turkey and fish), eggs, beans, nuts, seeds, cheese, milk and yogurt.
 You need to fortify your body and help repair any damage from the treatment.

 - Nutritionists recommend eating at least 2 ½ cups of fruits and vegetables each day.
 Colorful veggies (dark greens, such as kale and spinach, along with zucchini, cauliflower, and red and yellow peppers) and citrus fruits, such as oranges, lemons and grapefruits, all have plenty of cancer-fighting elements.
-Be sure to wash them thoroughly to protect your immune system.
+Be sure to wash them thoroughly, to protect your immune system.

 - Liquids are your friend.
 Drink plenty of water and fresh-squeezed juice.
 You need to keep your body hydrated and fortified with vitamins.

 - It’s crucial to eat when you’re hungry.
 Make breakfast your biggest meal, if that’s when you have the most appetite.
 If you have no appetite later in the day, resort to liquid meal replacements.
 If you are finding it difficult to eat bigger meals, go for five or six small ones throughout the day.

 - Healthful snacks can help your body throughout the day.
 Keep yogurt, cheese and crackers, and organic soups close by.
 If you’re getting chemotherapy, a snack or small meal, before the treatment, may keep nausea at bay.